MikeKSmith/MSToolkit/docs/pages/simulation_overview.md

 “true” drug effect.
-In this latter case we may want to know what decision would be made for the “truth” i.e. for this particular drug effect or set of model parameters and compare this with the decision made for the particular trial design and analytical method<span class="s2"> (Williams and Ette 2003 – Determination of model appropriateness in "Simulation for Designing Clinical Trials" pp74-103, Kimko and Duffull eds, Marcel Dekker, NY)</span><span class="s3">.</span>
+In this latter case we may want to know what decision would be made for the “truth” i.e. for this particular drug effect or set of model parameters and compare this with the decision made for the particular trial design and analytical method

-\

 In CTS, the performance of different analytical methodologies can be evaluated on the same dataset, thus enabling comparison of performance metrics for these analytical methods using identical datasets and